Supplemental Pay Regulation 627

 |Effective Date:||February 17, 2011|

-This policy addresses temporary increases in responsibility during the employee’s normal work hours or appointment period, and extra duties performed outside the employee’s job description and outside of normal work hours or extra duties that add extra work hours in addition to those spent on assigned job duties.
+This regulation addresses temporary increases in responsibility during the employee’s normal work hours or appointment period, and extra duties performed outside the employee’s job description and outside of normal work hours or extra duties that add extra work hours in addition to those spent on assigned job duties.

 A. “Exceptional Circumstances” include additional teaching duties consisting of one or more courses, additional non-teaching program activities and internally funded projects (including Kenan funded projects), and special, temporary or acting administrative assignments.